Tyler-Shockman/basic-node-shopping-cart/README.md

 ```
 cp .env.example .env
 ```
-Once done, you'll have a ".env" file in you base directory.
+Once done, you'll have a ".env" file in your base directory.
 You can now open that file and observe the default environment variables.
 Adjust any that need to be adjusted and save.

 ### How to Install Dependencies